deemru/secqru/var/lock/README.md

-# secq.ru — var — lock
+# secq.ru / var / lock
+The place for .lock files